What is conveyancing?

 What are disbursements?

-These are costs incurred on your behalf to third parties for things such as searches, land registry fees, stamp duty.
+These are costs incurred on your behalf to third parties for things such as searches, land registry fees, and stamp duty.
 These will be included in your quote at the beginning of the conveyancing process.

 What does “exchange of contracts” mean?